sajjadh47/woo-cart-additional-fee/readme.txt

 Add Additional Fee to your Customer Cart Based on Some Filters.

 == Description ==
-This plugins helps admin to add an additional fee to the Woocommerce cart.
+This plugins helps admin to add an additional fee to the WooCommerce cart.
 Admin can add additional fee label and fee amount both fixed & percentage fee type are available.
 Also can filter fee to specific product.
 Admin can also apply fee based on cart amount like minimum amount or maximum amount or both min max amount.
 Admin can also enable fee for specific customer/user country..
 Filter for User States is coming soon...

 = Features: =
-- Add additioncal fee to Woocommerce shopping cart.
+- Add Additional Fees: Easily apply extra fees to the WooCommerce shopping cart.
-- Set label for additional fee.
+- Custom Fee Label: Set a custom label for the additional fee displayed to customers.
-- Enable or disable Additional Woocommerce fee functionality
+- Enable/Disable Fees: Toggle the additional fee functionality on or off as needed.
-- You can set minimum / maximum cart amount to apply Additioncal Fee.
+- Cart Amount Range: Define minimum and maximum cart totals to apply the fee.
-- Can restrict the fee to specific product item
+- Product-Based Fees: Restrict fees to specific products only.
-- Can restrict the fee to specific customer country (billing & shipping both)
+- Country-Based Fees: Apply fees based on the customer’s billing or shipping country.

-**Interested in contributing to Woocommerce Cart Additional Fee?**
+**Interested in contributing to WooCommerce Cart Additional Fee?**
 Contact me... sagorh672(at)gmail.com

 == Installation ==